 Your medical plan utilizes a Preferred Provider Organization (PPO) network, which outlines participating providers.
 However, it is your choice as to which provider to use.

-The university also has an on-site healthcare facility, Taylor Health Center, that is convenient and affordable.
+The university also has an on-site healthcare facility, Magers Health and Wellness Center, that is convenient and affordable.
 The in-network $800 deductible is waived if you or your insured family member uses this facility.

 To begin taking advantage of the prescription medicine insurance, simply notify your pharmacy.
 Check out a list of MedTrak acceptable pharmacies.